Detection likelihood of cluster-induced CMB polarization: Results

+To determine the dependence of the S/N estimates on a realistic level of uncertainty in key parameters, we repeated the calculations assuming an uncertainty of $\pm10\%$ in the values of the central temperature and density, and $\pm20\%$ in the value of $\beta$.
+The assumed uncertainty in the first two quantities results in up to $\mp17\%$ in the predicted values of the polarization S/N. For a value of $\beta$ lower by $20\%$ than $2/3$, the polarization S/N are too low for detection, whereas for (the $20\%$ higher value) $\beta \simeq 0.8$, the detection statistical significance reaches just over $3\sigma$ for $z\lesssim 0.02$.
+The assumed parameter uncertainties do not appreciably affect the likelihood of detection of the kinematic SZ effect.

-It is also of interest to assess the likelihood of detecting SZ polarization by cross-correlation of the polarization and total intensity signals.
-Due to the much higher amplitude of the latter, the cross-correlated S/N is not sufficiently sensitive to the polarization signals, and therefore no extra information can be deduced from it on cluster-induced polarization of the CMB.
+It is also of interest to assess the likelihood of detecting SZ polarization via cross-correlation of the polarization and total intensity signals.
+Our numerical calculations show that the cross-correlation term, $-2{\rm Re}(T_{{\ell},(\nu_1}^{*}E_{{\ell},\nu_2)})C_{\ell}^{TE}$, in Eq.~\ref{eq:s2n_T_P} has only a very small impact on the S/N for polarization detection, and therefore no extra information can be deduced from it on the cluster-induced polarization of the CMB.